jez/hpstr-theme/Properties.md

     - A short description of the blog to be used as metadata in page headers.
 - `site.email`
     - The main email address of the author. __HPSTR for Jekyll migration note__: this property does not already exist for you.
 Instead, it exists under the name `site.owner.email`.
+- `site.author_website`
+    - The author's website.
+Will be used for the `Learn more` link in the dropdown menu.

 #### Jekyll & Plugins
 - `site.root`